robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 because "elsewhere" means much less crashes (ethics), and a more convenient self-insurance strategy, both.

 So, why also apply Tesla 3x punitive damages?
+Punishing good choices isn't a great idea.

 <!--//